 being milked, the cows are given a small amount of

-organic, non-gmo grain supplement (for
+or non-gmo grain supplement (for

 starch requirements).
 They also receive mineral

 supplement free choice (available at all times).

 much milk do the cows give?